 For an organization tracking 10,000 products, the math flips entirely.
 At $0.10 per passive RFID tag, that entire inventory costs $1,000 in tags.
 An AirTag deployment at the same scale would cost $290,000 and require iPhones nearby to work.
 You would also need 10,000 Apple accounts, which makes no operational sense.

-RFID's hidden cost is the infrastructure.
-A single commercial RFID reader with antennas runs $500-5,000 depending on capability.
-A mid-size warehouse might need 10-20 reader stations.
-Software licensing adds another layer.
-The total system cost can reach $50,000-200,000 for a full deployment.
-But per-item tracking cost drops to pennies.
+RFID’s hidden cost is the infrastructure.
+According to Atlas RFID Store’s pricing data, a single commercial RFID reader with antennas runs $500-5,000 depending on capability, and a mid-size warehouse might need 10-20 reader stations.

 Use Cases: Where Each Technology Belongs